Airplanes, Oktoberfest, and All the Things in Between

 I still think it is funnier that it is flipping us off.

-Once we got to the caverns the guide led us down these terribly steep stairs.
-Even being stable my heights fear was definitely triggered!
-Once we got down though we got to see the caverns that use to be where they stored all the beer!
+Once we got to the caverns, the guide led us down these terribly steep stairs.
+Even being stable, my fear of heights was definitely triggered!
+Once we got down, though, we got to see the caverns that used to be where they stored all the beer!

 It was a fascinating history of storage to a speakeasy during prohibition to a dumping ground when they were no longer in use.
 This company has been cleaning and restoring the area for tours for a few years.